Scalable and Generalizable Correspondence Pruning via Geometry-Consistent Pre-training: Method

-The proposed alignment loss aims to reduce the overall discrepancy between the reconstructed keypoints of the two branches.
-We first construct two undirected complete graphs for the reconstructed keypoints of both the source and target branches ($\widehat{\mathcal{G}}^s$ and $\widehat{\mathcal{G}}^t$), with Euclidean distances assigned to edges.
-Next, we perform an $\ell_1$-loss between two undirected complete graphs to align reconstructed keypoints from two branches.
-The alignment loss can be defined as:
+A plain per-branch keypoint reconstruction loss does not explicitly enforce correspondence-level geometric consistency between the two images.
+As illustrated in Figure~\ref{fig:loss}, we therefore introduce a keypoint distribution loss to align the relational structure of keypoints across branches and encourage geometry-consistent representations.
+We first construct two undirected complete graphs based on the reconstructed keypoints from the $\mathcal{A}$ and $\mathcal{B}$ branches ($\widehat{\bm{\mathcal{G}}}^\mathcal{A}$ and $\widehat{\bm{\mathcal{G}}}^\mathcal{B}$), assigning Euclidean distances to the edges.
+Then, an $\ell_1$-loss is computed between the corresponding edge sets of the two graphs.
+The distribution loss is defined as,

-where $e_{i,j}^{\xi}$ denotes the Euclidean distances between keypoint $i$ and keypoint $j$; ${\xi}$ represents the source and target branches.